 Franco-Belgian Dexia and Sberbank agreed on the transaction today during talks in Istanbul, where Denizbank is based, said the people, who declined to be identified because the process is confidential.

-Sberbank is the first Russian lender to buy a bank in Turkey, joining HSBC Holdings Plc (HSBA), UniCredit SpA (UCG) and Citigroup Inc. (C) in a country where the economy expanded 8.5 percent last year.
+Sberbank is the first Russian lender to buy a bank in Turkey, joining HSBC Holdings Plc (HSBA), UniCredit SpA (UCG) and Citigroup Inc. (C:US) in a country where the economy expanded 8.5 percent last year.
 The deal would be the largest in Eastern Europe, the Middle East and Africa this year and the biggest in Turkey since Banco Bilbao Vizcaya Argentaria SA bought 24.9 percent of Turkiye Garanti Bankasi AS (GARAN) for $5.8 billion in March last year.